Static SSH Provider

 #Capabilities

-- Tailscale: use the host's existing tailnet address or MagicDNS name.
+| Tailscale | use the host's existing tailnet address or MagicDNS name |

 #Gotchas

-stopremoves local claims only. - Static hosts can drift.
+- Static hosts drift.
 Run

-long jobs.
+crabbox run before long jobs.